SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 # Full list of commands:

 This here contains every command with a detailed explanation on how to use them.
 They are ordered alphabetically, search them with Ctrl+F.
-Last updated: 25 January 2022
+Last updated: 19 February 2022
 I will try to keep this up-to-date, no promises.

 **%8ball** `<question>`